all crosses and when will they be played

 From group C, Holland achieved the first position after beating Macedonia, followed by Austria and in third position and still with options, Ukraine.

-With groups A, B and C already closed, we already have the first crossings assured.
+With groups A, B, C, D and E already closed, we already have some crossings insured.
 The first round of 16 crossing between Italy – Austria will be played next Saturday in London at 9:00 p.m.
 The cross between Wales – Denmark It will also be next Saturday, June 26, but in this case in Amsterdam at 6:00 p.m.

 The leader of group C, Netherlands will play round of 16 in Budapest on June 27 at 6:00 p.m. against the third of the group, still to be decided, D, E or F.